dynatrace-oss/opentelemetry-metric-java/README.md

 ```

 The interval in which metrics are exported can be set on the `PeriodicMetricReader` (see above).
-In the example case above, metrics are exported every 60 seconds.
+In the example case above, metrics are exported every second.
+This short export interval is just for demonstration
+purposes and should not be used in real-world scenarios.

 Once metrics are reported using the Metrics API, data will be exported to Dynatrace in the set interval: